1982606762/1982606762.github.io/source/_posts/DADIU-Proj.md

 ```

-## Implement wwise sound into the project
+# Implement wwise sound into the project

 It needs to have an AKBank component in the scene to manage the sound, also it needs to have an AkGameobj to calculate the distance from player to the object.
 Then to play a sound you need a script which receive a wwise event using `public AK.Wwise.Event sound;` and then trigger the sound with `sound.Post(gameObject);`.

-### Implement sound effects to footstep of the player
+### Implement sound effects to footsteps of the player

 To make it sounds differently on different surfaces, we need to have a script to do the switch like follows:
 ```c#